 “Happy employees ensure happy customers.
 And happy customers ensure happy shareholders” – Simon Sinek

-With that note I believe, if there is dearth of people in the
+With that note I believe, if there is a dearth of people in the

 market, there is a dearth of that bond too.
 Leadership is not about pointing that one finger to show directions, but it is how you clench the fingers to form a fist which bangs on the target each time it hits.

-This Article is originally published at Entrepreneur Magazine written by Mr Mayank Pratap Singh.
+This Article was originally published at Entrepreneur Magazine written by Mayank Pratap Singh.